 “Life is only beautiful if everything is in balance.”

-Basically, it means that if you are not maintaining balance in your life then a rebalancing will naturally occur as the natural phenomena and it can be painful.
+Basically, it means that if you are not maintaining balance in your life then rebalancing will naturally occur as a natural phenomenon and it can be painful.

 Why too much of everything is bad?

 Anything you do in excess will burn you out in the end.
 We should love a child, but if the child persists in doing wrong things, you should admonish him as well.

 If we tend to love babies to an excessive amount, without a doubt the child will be spoilt.

 Child care in excess is called pampering, ultimately leading to the way of a spoiled child.
 Although, it’s beneficial to exercise daily.

 However, if we do it excessively, it might lead to muscle fatigue and we tend to get sick.